swarmee/projects/elasticsearch-V1.X-to-V6.X-upgrades/readme.md

 ### Migration of Cluster Settings

-It's important to review the V1.X cluster to see what settings have been configured.
-It's often a case of nobody knowing why certain settings have been changed from the defaults.
-Its ideal to use the vanilla settings in your V6.X cluster and only change things as needed.
+It's often the case of nobody knowing why certain settings have been set for your old V1.X cluster.
+Rather than trying to work out those historical reasons I highly recommend just going with the vanilla settings in your V6.X cluster and then change things based on testing in the V6.X cluster.
 Carrying over old settings from V1.X is likely not going to be ideal for the new cluster.
-I would recommend that you run some tests with vanilla V6.X settings before jumping in and changing any node or cluster settings.

-Obviously there are a couple of important settings that need to be set in the new cluster including snapshot data path directories and the breaker settings.
+Obviously there are a couple of customer specific settings that need to be set in the new cluster including snapshot data path directories and the breaker settings.
 I strongly recommend tight breaker settings for any elasticsearch cluster with business Kibana users - cause they can't help themselves from making dashboards with 20 visualizations.

 ### Migration of Index Settings